Precise asymptotics: robust stochastic volatility models: Elements of Regularity Structures for Rough Volatility

 and

-and similarly for $\Psi'''$ which we do not spell out.
-All integrals here are defined by Hairer's reconstruction, i.e. as limit of suitable Riemann-sum approximations involving the "elementary" objects in the model e.g. $\int \hat{W}^k dW$; one also needs to use the regularity of $\h$ as in the proof of Lemma \ref{lem:RVMtranslation}.
+and similarly for $\Psi'''$ which we need not spell out.
+All integrals here are defined by Hairer's reconstruction (rough integration in case $H=1/2$) i.e. as limit of suitable Riemann-sum approximations involving the "elementary" objects in the model e.g. $\int \hat{W}^k dW$; one also needs to use the regularity of $\h$ as in the proof of Lemma \ref{lem:RVMtranslation}.
 One then just needs to check that $\Psi'''(\eps) = O (||| \WW |||^3)$, uniformly over $\eps \in [0,1]$, and here one uses precisely the assumption that $ \eps ||| \WW ||| $ remains bounded.

 \end{proof}